 For several years, the annual Phish run at Dick’s Sporting Goods Park in Commerce City, CO was synonymous with “spelling.”
-While we won’t be returning to Dick’s this Labor Day weekend, let’s take a look back at the five special “spelling” sets that Phish has played at Dick’s Sporting Goods Park over the years.
+As we prepare to return to Colorado for another Phish Dick’s run this weekend, take a look back at the various acrostic sets from years past.

 2011 — The “S” Show